enkidevs/curriculum/lua/roblox-studio/properties-iii/transform-ii.md

 As explained previously, CFrame holds the orientation and position of an object.

 ### Position
 To change the position, you can set the variable equal to a new CFrame.
-The parameter should hold how much you want to move the object in their respective direction (x,y,z)
+The parameter should hold how much you want to move the object in their respective direction (X, Y, Z)

 ```lua
 partVariable.CFrame = CFrame.new(1,1,1)